 5 Reasons Why You Should Not Manage OCR Software Internally

 Optical Character Recognition (OCR) technology can either be an accounts payable (AP) processor’s best friend or worst nightmare.
 If your OCR vendor of choice is providing you with consistently clean data that can effectively eliminate manual keying from your AP process, then it’s your best friend.
-If you select an OCR product that doesn’t live up to its promise and produces significantly less than 100 percent clean invoice data, then it’s a nightmare.
+If you select an OCR product that doesn’t live up to its promise and produces significantly less than 100% clean invoice data, then it’s a nightmare.

 Unfortunately, this is not an isolated example.
 Many companies are stuck with legacy OCR software that is expensive to maintain (think IT resources, dedicated hardware, and physical datacenter resources) and somewhat inflexible in meeting the needs of their business in today’s world.

-There is a better way.
+There is a Better Way.

-1. Lack of expert resources on staff – In the example outlined above, the client that reached out to us didn’t have the internal IT document experts required to optimize OCR results.
+In the example outlined above, the client didn’t have the internal IT document experts required to optimize OCR results.
 This, coupled with the general difficulty in getting priority for what are viewed as lower priority internal projects, means your OCR results will decline over time.

-2. It’s significantly more expensive and difficult – Having to hire staff to manage and troubleshoot this software is more costly and headache inducing in the long run than simply outsourcing these responsibilities to a third party that will automate all aspects of your OCR AP process and ensure you 99.9% accuracy.
+Having to hire staff to manage and troubleshoot this software is more costly and headache-inducing in the long run than simply outsourcing these responsibilities.
+Using a third party that will automate all aspects of your OCR AP process and ensure you 99.9% accuracy is almost always a better way to go.

-5. Unusable software helps nobody – Once again, the above example illustrates how easily internal OCR software can become unusable while still sucking up valuable resources in your organization.
+Once again, the above example illustrates how easily internal OCR software can become unusable while still sucking up valuable resources in your organization.

 If you have any questions about OCR software or how an outsourced SaaS OCR accounts payable solution can work better for you, please contact us at info@DataServ.com.